 In the beginning, long time ago, I didn’t bake oatmeal cookies.
 They came in from our favorite store, Costco.
-M was the only one who ate them.
+Murat was the only one who ate them.
 Kids found them too “cinnamony.”
 I thought they were delicious but heavy, hence passed on them.
 Later, when I became somewhat “daring” in the kitchen, I made Quaker’s vanishing oatmeal cookies in a motherly effort to satisfy the family’s varying tastes.
-M loved them too.
+Murat loved them, too.
 Kids said they were OK but “crooked” (go figure what kids want).
-I thought they were delicious but greasy, so I passed on them too, thus leaving batches and batches to M to indulge, which, he didn’t mind at all.
+I thought they were delicious but greasy, so I passed on them, too, thus leaving batches and batches to Murat to enjoy on his own, which he didn’t seem to mind at all.

 Old-Fashioned Oatmeal Raisin Cookies